-Usually, we rely on our facial expressions to convey our emotions.
-However, as we age, our brows may not allow us to do so.
-The perpetual worry lines on our forehead for instance can make us seem upset unintentionally!
-The good thing is that we can nowadays correct this with a number of brow – lift techniques and ensure that our face is always sending the right message.
-A brow – lift can raise the eyebrows and depending on the kind of look we are trying to achieve, the surgical techniques for the same can vary.
-A method to know if a brow-lift can bring any visible change to your face, just place two fingers and raise one brow to about 3 to 5 mm and check the difference.
+Most often, we depend on our faces to express our feelings and emotions, but when aging gets to our brows, this is not the case.
+The perpetual worry lines on our foreheads, for instance, can make us seem upset unintentionally!
+The good thing is that we can nowadays correct this with a number of brow-lift techniques and ensure that our face is always sending the right message.
+A brow lift can raise the eyebrows, and depending on the kind of look we are trying to achieve, the surgical techniques for the same can vary.
+To know if a brow lift can bring any visible change to your face, just place two fingers and raise one brow to about 3 to 5 mm and check the difference.
 Let’s look at some of the most popular types of brow lifts.

 Coronal Brow Lift – Also known as the classic brow lift or open brow lift involves an incision that can go from ear to ear as the forehead is peeled down to expose the muscles that pulls the brows down.
 The incision will be concealed inside the hairline.
 In this brow lift technique the surgeon trims away the extra muscle, fat and skin before closing the incision giving the appearance of a smooth brow area.
 A coronal brow lift can produce a long-term permanent result and it is especially recommended for those with more advanced signs of aging or with deep creases across the forehead or if the brows sag over the eyes greatly.